MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/load-dataflow-metadata-into-power-bi-dataset.md

 ---
-title: Load Data into Excel Online and build a Dataflows Monitoring Report with Power BI
+title: Load Data into a Power BI Streaming Dataset and build a Dataflows Monitoring Report with Power BI
 description: How to use the dataflows connector in Power Automate to create a dataflows monitoring report in Power BI
 author: miquelladeboer